 The same problem can occur if employees feel overwhelmed by the situation.
 What could have been a small task like training your employees properly, then becomes a huge ordeal.
 Even if additional training is needed, provide your employees with a strong foundation so that they can take steps toward being engaged.

-A strong foundation to every successful business lies within the goals, values, and vision of the organization.
-From the founder of the company, down to the interns who pick up coffee, every single employee wants to feel heard, trusted and valued.
+A strong foundation for every successful business lies within the goals, values, and vision of the organization.
+From the founder of the company, down to the interns who pick up coffee, every single employee wants to feel heard, trusted, and valued.
 They want to know that the work they are doing has an impact.

 Sign up for a demo to learn more about how ProSky can help engage your employees.